 Docetaxel (Taxotere ®) and carboplatin chemotherapy

-Docetaxel and carboplatin chemotherapy can be used to treat lung cancer but may be used for other types of cancer.
+Docetaxel and carboplatin chemotherapy can be used to treat non-small cell lung cancer (NSCLC) and some other types of cancer.

 The treatment involves two drugs:

 How docetaxel and carboplatin are givenBack to top

 You have your treatment in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been feeling.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.